English name: Roxane’s Blind Snake (aka “Bangkok Blind Snake”)

 Scientific name: Argyrophis roxaneae (formerly Typhlops roxaneae)

 Description: This species is known from a single specimen found in the Bangkok area, which was 23.1cm in length and 6mm in diameter.
 Like other blind snakes it may appear to be a worm at first glance, but can be distinguished by its small shiny scales, eyes, and flicking tongue.
 Coloration was golden brown above and yellow-tan below.
+Only five rows of scales on top had the darker pigment.
 The snout and cloacal region were yellow with a yellow ring around the tail tip.

 Similar Species: Brahminy Blind Snake is usually smaller and lacks the yellow snout/cloaca.

 White-headed Blind Snake is more slender and has a pale head.